Lemon Dill Spatchcock Chicken Roast (Whole30, Paleo)

 - Next place your lemon slices over your chicken, a few on the breast, some underneath, between the body and the thighs.

-- Let your bird sit here for 30-40 minutes are room temp.
+- Let your bird sit here for 30-40 minutes are room temp or marinate overnight, then bring to room temp before roasting.

 - Pre-heat to oven to 400F.